cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 client_nonce
 : A fresh randomly generated nonce of length `Nn`.

-client_info
-: Optional application-specific information to exchange during the protocol.

 client_keyshare
 : Client ephemeral key share of fixed size Npk, where Npk depends on the corresponding